 Your first deposit must be enough to pay for two months of searches.
 When the DMV accepts your application, your deposit is added to your new account balance.
 When you make a search, the DMV subtracts the search fee from your account balance.

 You receive an account statement at the end of every month.
 Your account statement shows your total debits, total credits, and daily balances.
 Your account statement recommends an amount that you can send to the DMV for your account.
 Make sure that you send enough money to pay for the searches that you plan to make during the following month.
-If your account balance is equal to $0 (zero), the Dial-in system will not allow you to do searches.
+If your account balance is below $7 (seven), the Dial-in system will not allow you to do searches.
 Make sure that you write your account number on your check or money order.
 The DMV returns any payment that does not match a valid account.

 When the DMV accepts your application, the DMV creates your secondary password.
 You must enter your secondary password when you log in to the Dial-in system.
 You must change your secondary password at least every 60 days.